Lavish nights at Club Godfather opened door to Japan pension fund bribery case

 "I thought the money was a thank you for all I had done and a plea for my future cooperation," Takahama told a Sapporo court last month as he pleaded guilty to accepting a bribe.
 Takahama was sentenced to 18 months in prison on Thursday, a sentence that was suspended for three years.

 While viewed as an extreme case, the prosecution of Takahama has been watched as a sign of the increasing willingness of Japanese regulators and prosecutors to crack down on what they see as the corrupting influence of entertainment.
-Like others in his position, Takahama was subject to the same regulations as public officials by virtue of the fact that the fund he oversaw was partially invested in Japan's national pension scheme.
+Like others in his position, Takahama was subject to the same regulations as public official by virtue of the fact that the fund he oversaw was partially invested in Japan's national pension scheme.

 The Securities Exchange and Surveillance Commission (SESC) brought a parallel case against KTOs in June for spending 2.6 million yen ($26,500) on entertaining Takahama and others, invoking a clause against providing "special benefits" to clients in Japan's financial instruments law.